atmarnat/TextForum/README.md

 Project for the MSSA cohort

 ## Description
-TwattleCate is a text-based message board based on the Fubuta channel, implementing the GazouBBS script in conjunction with creating and managing user accounts.
-It uses the MVC model in order to provide users with a way to communicate with each other from anywhere on the planet in real time.
+TwattleCate is a text-based message board modeled after the Fubuta channel.
+Stylistically it works in a very similar manner to a Fubuta channel, but functionally it uses the MVC model in ASP.NET to provide users with a way to communicate with each other from anywhere on the planet in real time.
 ## Index
 1. [Concept](#concept)
     1. [PowerPoint](#powerpoint)